travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 ## Configure Backups

-This section explains how you integrate Travis CI Enterprise in your backup strategy.
+This section explains how you integrate Travis CI Enterprise into your backup strategy.
 Here, we'll talk about two topics:

 - [The encryption key](#encryption-key)
 - [The data directories](#create-a-backup-of-the-data-directories)

 ### Encryption key

-Without the encryption key you cannot access the information in your production database.
-To make sure that you can always recover your database, make a backup of this key.
+Without the encryption key, you cannot access the information in your production database.
+To ensure you can always recover your database, make a backup of this key.

-> Without the encryption key the information in the database is not recoverable.
+> Without the encryption key, the information in the database is not recoverable.

 {{ site.data.snippets.enterprise_3_encryption_key_backup }}